-Major Each major consists of a minimum of 5 courses, in- cluding the thesis, for a total of 15 credits.
-Minor Each minor consists of 3 courses or 9 credits drawn from the courses for the major.
-General MBA his allows students to take a variety of courses across all disciplines of business.
-Students can choose elec- tives to match their career objectives. course cannot be counted towards both the Major and Minor.
+Major Each major consists of a minimum of 4 courses, be- yond core courses and including the thesis, for a total of 12 credits.
+Minor Each minor consists of 2 courses or 6 credits drawn, beyond core courses, from the courses for the major.
+However, a minor in International Business requires 3 courses (9 credits) and a minor in Law requires 4 courses (12 credits), beyond core courses.
+General MBA This allows students to take a variety of courses across all disciplines of business.
+Students can choose elec- tives to match their career objectives.

+A course cannot be counted towards both the Major and the Minor